History of Berlin: Labour unions

 Berlin, with its large numbers of industrial workers by 1871 became the headquarters for most of the national labor organizations, and the favorite meeting place for labor intellectuals.
 Inside the city, the unions had a turbulent history.
 The conservative aftermath of the Revolution of 1848 drained their strength, and internal bickering was characteristic of the 1850s and 1860s.
-Many locals were under the control of reformist, bourgeois leaders who competed with each other and had a negative view of Marxism and socialist internationalist.
+Many locals were under the control of reformist, bourgeois leaders who competed with each other and had a negative view of Marxism and socialist internationalism.
 They concentrated on wages, hours and control of the workplace, and gave little support to national organizations such as the Allgemeine Deutsche Arbeiterverein (ADAV) founded in 1863.
 By the 1870s, however, the Lassallean ADAV finally gained strength; it joined together with the Social Democratic Worker's Party (SDAP) in 1874.
 Henceforth the city's labor movement supported radical socialism and gained preeminence within the German labor movement.
 Germany had universal manhood suffrage after 1871, but the government was controlled by hostile forces, and Chancellor Otto von Bismarck tried to undermine or destroy the union movement.

 First World War

-The "spirit of 1914" was the overwhelming, enthusiastic support of all elements of the population for war in 1914.
-In the Reichstag, the vote for credits was unanimous, with all the Socialists joining in.
+The "spirit of 1914" was the enthusiastic support of many of the educated middle- and upper-class elements of the population for the war when it first broke out in 1914.
+In the Reichstag, the vote for war credits was unanimous, with all the Social Democrats joining in.
 One professor testified to a "great single feeling of moral elevation of soaring of religious sentiment, in short, the ascent of a whole people to the heights."
 At the same time, there was a level of anxiety; most commentators predicted the short victorious war – but that hope was dashed in a matter of weeks, as the invasion of Belgium bogged down and the French Army held in front of Paris.
 The Western Front became a killing machine, as neither army moved more than a ten thousand yards at a time.
 There had been no preparations before the war, and no stockpiles of essential goods.
 Industry was in chaos, unemployment soared while it took months to reconvert to munitions productions.
 In 1916, the Hindenburg Program called for the mobilization of all economic resources to produce artillery, shells, and machine guns.
 Church bells and copper roofs were ripped out and melted down.

 Conditions on the homefront worsened month by month, for the British blockade of Germany cut off supplies of essential raw materials and foodstuffs, while the conscription of so many farmers (and horses) reduced the food supply.
 Likewise, the drafting of miners reduced the main energy source, coal.
 The textile factories produced Army uniforms, and warm clothing for civilians ran short.
 The device of using replacement materials, such as paper and cardboard for cloth and leather proved unsatisfactory.
 Soap was in short supply, as was hot water.